Composition and Division

 The problem faced by parts to whole arguments mirrors that of the argument by composition: is the property evidenced by each part also evidenced by the whole?

-Accidental or Mechanical wholes are composed of a set of disconnected objects in a relation of neighborhood.
-Essential or complex wholes are made up of the conjunction of the parts plus some emerging extra properties, which distinguishes them from an inert juxtaposition of components.
+Accidental or mechanical wholes are composed of a set of unrelated objects in a neighborhood relation.
+Essential or complex wholes consist of the conjunction of the parts plus some emergent additional properties, that distinguishes them from an inert juxtaposition of components.
 The degree of complexity of the whole is superior to the simple arithmetical addition of its parts.
-This process is referred to as a composition effect.
-The case of the superiority of the group over the individual alleged by Aristotle is an example of such an effect, S. Ad populum.
+This process is called the composition effect.
+Aristotle’s case of the superiority of the group over the individual alleged by is an example of such an effect, see Ad populum.